This page has a bunch of my Chumby projects, here's quick links to each:

 Update: it can now also make your Chumby (or Winamp) speak a phrase via TTS.

 You can see a screencap here.
 Note that you can turn off the hanging guy in the configuration file.
-Here's a thumb of the screencap:
+Here's what the interface looks like, I can't help it, makes me giggle:

 Also note that since it's controlling the Chumby via SSH, it's super slow.
 Like about 3 seconds before the Chumby reacts kind of slow.
-But that's ok for my use, at least for now.
+But that's ok for my use, especially since there doesn't seem to be a better way.

 Using ChumbyRemote